magnolialogic/swiftui-apnsManager/README.md

 # swiftui-apnsManager
-Add a few lines of code to your SwiftUI app to implement Sign In With Apple, handle requesting user permissions for notifications, and&mdash;if allowed&mdash;fetch a device token from APNS and upload it to [your remote notification server](https://github.com/magnolialogic/python-apns_server).
+SwiftUI package that implements Sign In With Apple, handles requesting user permissions for notifications, and&mdash;if allowed&mdash;fetches a device token from APNS and uploads it to [your remote notification server](https://github.com/magnolialogic/python-apns_server).

 Gates access to your app's main view until user has granted permission for notifications and completed Sign In With Apple.

 *Requires Xcode 12 / iOS 14*

-## Implementation
+## Usage

 1. Add Swift Package to your Xcode 12 / iOS 14 project
 2. `import APNSManager`